jimethn/k8s-pvc-operator/tests/README.md

 From the repo root:

 ```
-python3 setup.py pytest --addopts "-n 4 --cov-report html --cov=operator_pvc_manager tests/"
+PYTHONPATH=. pytest --cov=operator_pvc_manager --cov-report html tests/
 ```

-Pytest runs tests in parallel so we really have to avoid any side effects in our functions, hence the mocking.

-HTML coverage report shows up in 'htmlcov/'.
+HTML coverage report shows up in 'htmlcov/', you can see exactly which lines are covered.

 ## How the fixtures work